Can an IEP or 504 plan include something about getting emotional support at school?

 By (date), when asked by a teacher how she is feeling, the student will identify the emotion 90% of the time.

 If your child doesn’t qualify for an IEP, she might be eligible for a 504 plan.
 A

 accommodations to support social and emotional needs, too.
 It’s important to note that most schools will try to address these goals with accommodations within the classroom rather than by providing direct instruction outside of the classroom.

 If your child is anxious, she might have an accommodation in her 504 plan that looks like this:

 The student will transition to class in the morning before her classmates in order to minimize her anxiety of walking in the hallways with a large crowd.

-Many schools have social skills groups that can help students get better at identifying their emotions and interacting with their peers.
+that can help students get better at identifying their emotions and interacting with their peers.
 The groups often meet at lunchtime.
-During these “lunch bunch” programs, a qualified teacher, psychologist or social worker eats with a group of students and uses this time to guide them in social skills.
+During these “lunch bunch” programs, a qualified teacher, psychologist, or social worker eats with a group of students and uses this time to guide them in social skills.
 Lunch bunch is often available to students who don’t have an IEP or a 504 plan.

 There are many websites that provide examples of social and emotional goals.
 If you see goals that sound good for your child, don’t be shy about bringing them up with the IEP or 504 team.